smilyanp/react-test/README.md

 ## Overview

 The project has 3 tasks.
 First we will list a set of images from an API.
-Then we will create a new page where you can click and see more details about an image.
-And finally we can introduce searching functionality.
+We will then introduce searching functionality, so that when a user searches the list of images will update.
+Finally, we will create a new page so that when you click a given image, it will take you to that page and it will display more details about the image.

 ### Task 1

 Use API endpoint to list all images for the star search result https://images-api.nasa.gov/search?q=star

 For each image display
-- The image (no videos)
+- The image
 - The title

 ### Task 2

+On the original page from Task 1, add a search box at the top of the page.
+When a user types make an updated API call to https://images-api.nasa.gov/search?q={searchTerm} and display the new results on the page.

+### Task 3

 Add functionality to be able to click on an image and go to a separate page where you can see more details about the image.
 Use https://images-api.nasa.gov/asset/{nasa_id} endpoint.